core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 {:removeinrfc}

 ## Version -12 to -13 ## {#sec-12-13}

+* Revised value syntax for the 'Transport Information Details' column of the new IANA registry "CoAP Transport Information".

 * Suggested range and value for the registration in the IANA registry "CoAP Option Numbers".